valu-digital/wp-graphql-cache/README.md

-If you want to go beyond that you can enable GET requests with Persisted Queries in the [WPGraphQL Lock][] plugin and cache the whole response in your edge (nginx, varnish, CDN etc.).
-This will be absolute best performing cache because the PHP interpreter is not invoked at all on cache hit.
+If you want to go beyond that you can enable GET requests with Persisted Queries in the [WPGraphQL Lock][] plugin and cache the whole response in your edge server (nginx, varnish, CDN etc.).
+This will be the absolute best performing cache because the PHP interpreter is not invoked at all on cache hit.

 [wpgraphql lock]: https://github.com/valu-digital/wp-graphql-lock